freezenik/softtrees/README.md

 devtools::install_github("freezenik/softtrees")
 ```

-For examples see the manual pages for `?srt`.
+For examples see the manual pages for `?srt` and the supplementary materials.